SMI/docs/docs/index.md

 # Software for Medical Imaging

 SMI contains several open-source applications and libraries for managing medical images, specifically DICOM.
+Our software has been designed, built, and validated in UK Trusted Research Environments (Safe Havens).

+!!!
+Note
     This documentation repo is under early development.
-In the meantime, please see https://github.com/SMI.
+More information can be found in the documentation for each repository.

 ## Contents